Last Modified: 29 Feb 2016

 Hotel (1 nt)

-On Day 2, we will leave Kathmandu after breakfast, we drive 200kms through stunning scenery down to the Terai grasslands.
+Today we will leave Kathmandu after breakfast, driving 200kms through stunning scenery down to the Terai grasslands.
 Our destination is Chitwan National Park, where we will stay for the next 2 nights.

 Drive time - 7 hours (please note that all drive times given here are approximate estimates only and are given with the best intentions - however please be aware that the drive times are heavily dependent on traffic, road conditions, weather, police roadblocks, borders and many other factors - flexibility is essential on any overland trip!).